-The median annual wage for financial examiners was $75,800 in May 2012.
+The median annual wage for financial examiners was $81,410 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $43,240, and the top 10 percent earned more than $140,580.
+The lowest 10 percent earned less than $48,830, and the highest 10 percent earned more than $160,850.

-In May 2012, the median annual wages for financial examiners in the top four industries in which these examiners worked were as follows:
+In May 2021, the median annual wages for financial examiners in the top industries in which they worked were as follows: